KOF Account

 In order to access KOF data, you need a KOF account.
 On request, KOF will create an account for you with a given username and a temporary password.

-On your first login, you will be asked to set a password and to complete your profile.
+On your first log in, you will be asked to set a password and to complete your profile.
 Please provide your email address and your first and last name.
 The email address can be used to log in to your account (besides the username).
 Optionally, you can add email addresses to which notification emails will be sent.
 For example, you will receive a notification email when new files are exported to your S3 bucket (see Object Storage) or if revisions in the exported time series are to be expected.

 KOF Object Storage